MLB great Todd Helton gets 2 days in jail over 2019 DUI arrest: report

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Helton, 46, spent 17 seasons with the Rockies.
+Helton, 46, spent 17 seasons with the Rockie.
 He batted .316 with 369 home runs and a .953 OPS.
-He is widely considered the greatest Rockies player of all-time.
+He is widely considered the greatest Rockies player of all time.

 The Associated Press contributed to this report.